On this pageOverview

 | Readonly<{ type: 'ConfirmedGridSizeChange' }>

 | Readonly<{ type: 'DismissedGridSizeDialog' }>The React Action type has 19 entries.
 That’s 11 fewer than Foldkit’s Message union.
-Where are the missing 11?
+Those 11 aren’t missing because the React developer forgot them.
+They’re missing because React locates the same concepts in a different part of the app.

 The entry point of an application reveals its architecture.
 In Foldkit, the entry point is a declaration.
 In React, it’s a procedure.